 Reason 4: You Make Too Much Money

 Remember, the SSA gives SSI disability benefits to individuals who can demonstrate with evidence that they are unable to work.
-If you make income above a certain threshold, then your claim for benefits could be denied.
+If you make income above a certain threshold, then the SSA may deny your claim for benefits.
 You should speak with an attorney if you are unsure as to whether your income could lead to a denial.

-Reason 5: You Do Not Meet the SSA’s Threshold for Being Disabled
+Reason 5: You Do Not Meet the SSA’s Disability Threshold

 The SSA has strict guidelines on what constitutes a disability.
 However, your physician and the SSA may have different views on how this applies to your case, which could lead to a denial.
 It is not up to your physician as to whether you can receive benefits.
 The SSA makes this determination based on its own regulations.
 Specifically, a claims examiner or administrative judge decides the outcome of your claim.
 Your impairment must keep you from doing your prior job duties and all other job duties.